Muntilan: History

 Jesuits have long had a presence in the town, having a school, seminary, and a necropolis containing the remains of many of their earlier members.
 Frans van Lith, a Jesuit priest from The Netherlands, arrived in Muntilan in 1897 and played an important role in promoting Catholicism in the area.
 Indonesia's first Catholic cardinal, Justinus Darmojuwono, is buried in Kerkhoof Muntilan, a cemetery for prominent Catholics in the town.

 During the Second World War, Muntilan was the site of a Japanese prisoner of war camp which contained many Dutch families.

 Current

-The streetscape of Muntilan along Jl Pemuda (Pemuda street) provides one of the more classic street views in Central Java.
+The streetscape of Muntilan along Jl.
+Pemuda (Pemuda Street) provides one of the more classic street views in Central Java.
 The line of shop-fronts, and the enclave of Chinese-based businesses in the central area, provide clues as to the nature of commercial development in the town over the last century.

-The area is at ever-present risk of needing to respond to natural disasters caused by eruptions of Mt Merapi.
-In 1994, for example, a pyroclastic flow from Mt Merapi killed over 20 people in the Muntilan area.
+The area is at an ever-present risk of needing to respond to natural disasters caused by the eruptions of Mount Merapi.
+In 1994, for example, a pyroclastic flow from Mount Merapi killed over 20 people in the Muntilan area.